Laxmanmallick1997/shein-clone/README.md

 This is a clone of SHEIN which is a global fashion and lifestyle e-tailer committed to making the beauty of fashion accessible to everyone.

 # Tech Stacks
-For the frontend, we have used HTML, CSS and JavaScript.
+For the frontend, we have used JavaScript, CSS and html.
 And Localstorage is used on backend.

 # Screen Shots